How to Build Credit from 500 to 700

 If you have a spouse, parent, or trusted family member with an impeccable credit history, ask if they will add you as an "authorized user" on one of their oldest credit cards.

 You don't even need to possess or use the physical card.
-As long as the issuer reports authorized user data to the bureaus, that card's entire history of on-time payments and its high credit limit will be copied onto your credit report.
+As long as the issuer reports authorized user data to the bureaus, becoming an authorized user improves three major scoring factors simultaneously:

 Historically, rent, cell phone bills, and utility payments did nothing to build your credit.